laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

 1. __Applicant (PUT, POST, GET, RETRIEVE)__

-	- To retrieve an applicant, make a GET request to: http://localhost:8000/applicants/1.
+	- To retrieve a SINGLE applicant, make a GET request to: http://localhost:8000/applicants/1.
 	_NOTE: Replace the 1 with the ID of the applicant that corresponds with the user you want to retrieve._

-	- To retrieve all users, make a GET request to: http://localhost:8000/applicants
+	- To retrieve ALL users, make a GET request to: http://localhost:8000/applicants

 	- To retrieve the current LOGGED IN USER, make a GET request to: http://localhost:8000/applicants?applicant=True